Old Bands, New Tracks---Revisiting the Band Model for Robust Hypothesis Testing: Least Favorable Distributions for the Band Model

-Note that some of the terms can be zero or involve a division by zero.
-This corresponds to observations that are possible only under one of the hypotheses and hence lead to an unambiguous decision against the impossible hypothesis.
-Setting $\pmax_0 = \pmax_1 = \infty$ and $\alpha = 0$, we obtain Huber's least favorable densities for the $\varepsilon$-contamination model\footnote{The case-by-case definition given by Huber is more common in the literature.
+Letting $\pmax_0, \pmax_1 \to \infty$ and setting $\alpha = 0$, we obtain Huber's least favorable densities for the $\varepsilon$-contamination model\footnote{The case-by-case definition given by Huber is more common in the literature.
 It can be shown that both definitions are identical.}

 with the corresponding clipped likelihood ratio

 These basic derivations show how the $\varepsilon$-contamination model emerges naturally as a special case of the band model, which is in contrast to the prevailing perception that density bands are a rather tedious generalization of $\varepsilon$-contamination.